Tacoma Eastern Railroad: Independent corporate control and the Mount Rainier National Park

-As the automobile encroached upon the American landscape, the railroad stepped up efforts to ensure that it held on to its stake in the tourist transportation market by offering rides in open-topped motorized hacks.
-These machines were the precursor to comfortable auto stages and the price of riding these contraptions was eventually included in the train fare.
-For many visitors to the area, this was their first thrilling opportunity to ride in an automobile; even if it was slow, prone to mechanical failure, and offered no protection from the elements.
+As automobiles became more popular in America, the railroad stepped up efforts to ensure that it held on to its stake in the tourist transportation market by offering rides in open-topped motorized hacks.
+These machines were the precursor to comfortable auto-stages and the price of riding these contraptions was eventually included in the train fare.
+For many visitors to the area, this was their first opportunity to ride in an automobile, even if it was slow, prone to mechanical failure, and offered no protection from the elements.
 By 1933, the bus and automobile competition effectively brought the passenger service to a halt.

 Systematically, the auto-stages (and eventually the automobile) pushed aside the railroad as the primary means of passenger traffic.
-However, what the Tacoma Eastern Railroad became famous for was not moving passengers, but moving timber—big timber and lots of it too.
+However, what the Tacoma Eastern Railroad became famous for was not moving passengers, but moving large quantities of timber.
 Ninety percent of all freight hauled by the railroad was extricated from the forests beneath Mount Rainier.
 Forty- and fifty-car trains were loaded with logs, lumber, cedar bolts, shingles, cordwood, wood pulp and delicately crafted wood trim.
-Of these materials, the logs were the most prevalent and many of these train cars were loaded with one enormous log that measured eight feet or more in diameter at the butt and could tip the scales at 40 tons.
+Of these materials, the logs were the most prevalent and many of these train cars were loaded with one enormous log that measured eight feet or more in diameter at the butt and could weigh 40 tons.
 These massive logs were euphemistically referred to as "Tacoma Toothpicks".

 As the Tacoma Eastern Railroad's secret benefactor, the Chicago, Milwaukee and St. Paul Railway, was building their Pacific extension to Tacoma, the Tacoma Eastern was tasked with developing a new rail line between the communities of Frederickson and McKenna.
-Ultimately, through mergers and acquisitions, this line would become a vital link between Seattle and Portland.
+Ultimately, through mergers and acquisitions, this line would become a vital link between Seattle and Portland, Oregon.
 Eventually this line would serve an important role in shipping explosives, bombs and military equipment to and from Fort Lewis, Washington.

 First-person accounts of life on the Tacoma Eastern Railroad in those early days can be found in the riveting tales of the life of Harry French in a biography called Railroadman.
 Written by his son Chauncey Del French, Harry French was a two-fisted, hard-drinking, railroad boomer who by the age of 40 had accumulated over 25 years of service with various railroads.
-French's account of his father's life reads like pulp-fiction and indeed Chauncey Del French made many pulp-fiction contributions to detective magazines under an assumed name.
+French's account of his father's life reads like pulp-fiction, and indeed Chauncey Del French made many pulp-fiction contributions to detective magazines under an assumed name.
 However, the accounts found in Railroadman have been researched and verified for accuracy.